 Loyal customer base

-Perekeresktok is winning appeal within Russia.
-It reported 30% growth in its loyal customer base last year plus a 19% increase in total sales.
+Perekrestok is winning appeal within Russia.
+It reported 30% growth in its loyal customer base year-on-year plus a 19% year-on-year increase in total sales in the first nine months of 2019.

-Kurbatov reports it has more than 9m active users who account for 70% of total sales.
-The retailer’s Net Promoter Score is also up 8% year-on-year, a significant turnaround on its performance three years ago.
+Kurbatov reports it has around 6m active users who account for 70% of total sales.
+The retailer’s Net Promoter Score is also up 8 percentage points year-on-year, a significant turnaround on its performance three years ago.

 “The spend of people who buy online is much higher than someone who buys offline only,” Kurbatov reports.
 “Plus, online shoppers also come to Bricks & Mortar stores and the average cheque is higher.”

-As a result, this group is more visible to Perekresktok and it has a better understanding of their needs, so is better able to personalise promotions and send targeted offers, Kurbatov adds.
+As a result, this group is more visible to Perekrestok and it has a better understanding of their needs, so is better able to personalise promotions and send targeted offers, Kurbatov adds.

 Ready prepared meals

-While Perekresktok stores are famous for their fresh food offer, acceptance of prepared foods has been a slow burn but is now winning traction, Kurbatov reports.
+While Perekrestok stores are famous for their fresh food offer, acceptance of prepared foods has been a slow burn but is now winning traction, Kurbatov reports.

 Now products such as prepared meals and pre-packed food, made in the Smart Kitchen facility in Moscow, are readily accepted in-store; although the preference is for self-serve versus over the counter sales.